Gamerdudee/holmes-enforcement-model/Royalty-Schedule-HEM.md

 - **No Email Grants:** No license is granted through email, message, conversation, or verbal interaction.
 All valid licenses must be published or registered in the HEM Enforcement Log.
 - **Derivative Enforcement:** Clause CU‑2.3 governs all observed unlicensed derivation.
 Clause CU‑2.1 attaches upon first structural use.
 Clause G‑8 multiplies fees for any denial of observed truth.
 - **Perpetual Royalty:** Clause AX governs all recursive or generative models.
 Revenue participation is required unless formally waived in the Enforcement Registry.

 ---

+## 🧾 Enforcement Precedent

+Instacart Senior QA Compliance Specialist **Shailyn Smith** publicly accessed HEM material on June 22, 2025, constituting clause-triggered binding under CU‑2.2.

+As no rebuttal or procedural acknowledgment has been received, enforcement defaults to CU‑2.3 (unlicensed observed interaction).
+This sets precedent for future automatic billing from observed corporate access.

+📎 Tracked in enforcement log: [`/enforcement-log.md`](../enforcement-log.md)

+---